Pipeline outage causes U.S. gasoline supply crunch, panic buying | Headlines

 "Cyber attacks on our nation’s infrastructure are growing more sophisticated, frequent and aggressive," Brandon Wales, acting director of the Cybersecurity and Infrastructure Security Agency (CISA), said on Tuesday at a Senate hearing on the SolarWinds hack that hit companies and government agencies.
 GOVERNMENT STEPS IN

 The Environmental Protection Agency issued a waiver on Tuesday that allows distributors to continue supplying winter fuel blends through May 18 in three Mid-Atlantic states to help ease supplies.
 North Carolina and the U.S. Department of Transportation, meanwhile, relaxed fuel-driver rules, allowing truckers hauling gasoline to work longer hours.
-North Carolina and Virginia have both declared a state of emergency.
+North Carolina, Virginia and Florida have declared a state of emergency.

 The U.S. has also started the work needed to enable temporary waivers of Jones Act vessels in response to the cyber attack - something that would allow foreign flagged fuel carriers to move from one U.S. port to another, the Transportation Department said.
 There are growing concerns that the pipeline outage could lead to further price spikes ahead of the Memorial Day weekend at the end of this month.
 The weekend is the traditional start of the busy summer driving season.